WSMorrison/Hard_Parkers/README.md

 ![General features](/assets/readme-images/placeholder.jpg)

 1. The page includes a favicon that is displayed with the title in the visitor's browser tab.
-2. The header and splace images is common to all pages, and if clicked takes the visitor to the index page.
+2. The header and splash images is common to all pages, and if clicked takes the visitor to the index page.
 3. The navbar is tabbed and the tabs reflect the page is currently navigated to.
+4. The unlogged in visitor is given the opportunity to log in, of sign up if they haven't already.
+5. The unlogged in visitor is shown all events, and can see the details of the events, but cannot register for them.
-4. The footer includes links to social media.
+6. The footer includes links to social media.
 Twitter is omitted because Twitter is dead.
 It is replaced with a link to eBay, which isn't social media but is more in keeping with the spirit of the page.

 </details>